NUBIC/surveyor/README.md

         condition_B :q_2, "==", :a_2
         condition_C :q_2, "==", :a_3
         condition_D :q_2, "==", :a_4

         # ... other question, sections and such.
 See surveys/kitchen_sink_survey.rb for more.
      end

     end

 The first question is "pick one" (radio buttons) with "other".
 The second question is "pick any" (checkboxes) with the option to "omit".
 It also features a dependency with a follow up question.
 Notice the dependency rule is defined as a string.
 We support complex dependency such as "A and (B or C) and D" or "A or ((B and C) or D)".
 The conditions are evaluated separately using the operators "==","!=","<>", ">=","<" the substituted by letter into to the dependency rule and evaluated.

 # Installation

-1. Add it to your bundler Gemfile:
+1. Add surveyor to your Gemfile (add add haml too if you haven't already):

 gem "surveyor"
+gem "haml"

+Then run:

 `bundle install`

 2. Generate assets, run migrations:

 `script/rails generate surveyor:install`
 `rake db:migrate`